 How to verify a Police Officer

-There have been recent scams whereby people are posing, both on the telephone and in person, as police officers.
+There have been a number of recent scams whereby people are posing, both on the telephone and in person, as police officers.
 This is so they can try and trick people into trusting them with personal information, in order to defraud them of money.

 The below information is to make you aware of how to verify a police officer, in order to help protect yourself from criminals.